Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** None

-**Duration:** Until the end of your next turn
+**Duration:** Until the start of your next turn

 </div>

+FLUFF.
 When you learn this aura, select a damage type.

-When you trigger this aura, until the end of your next turn, whenever an ally within range is hit by an attack that deals damage, deal 1d4 + Presence damage of that type to the creature that struck them.
+When you use this aura, create the _aura of retribution_ tile effect in a 2 tile radius around you.
+When an ally on this tile effect, is hit by an attack, deal 1d4 + Presence damage of the chosen type to the creature that hit them.
+Tile effects do not trigger this effect.

 ## Aura of Reverence